ECB's Draghi meets Merkel ahead of crunch meeting

 The meeting happened on the same day that a top EU court adviser removed a hurdle to ECB plans to buy government bonds to bolster the euro zone economy, a step known as quantitative easing (QE).

-Launching the scheme, however, faces political obstacles such as opposition from Germany's Bundesbank and a sceptical public.
+Launching the scheme, however, faces political obstacles such as opposition from Germany's Bundesbank and a skeptical public.

 Against this backdrop, Draghi visited Merkel at her office in Berlin.
 "It was one of the informal meetings that take place regularly," the government spokesman told Reuters on Friday.